 - The Boys:

 - The Mega-Corp Vought American is responsible for nearly everyone with superpowers, and uses The Seven (a takeoff on the Justice League) to police the rest.
 Most supers live a life of Sex Drugs And Rock N Roll, and that's fine, but if they start doing anything that might make Vought look bad in ways their enormous political and financial clout can't bury or explain away, then The Seven get sicced on whoever isn't behaving.
-The result is often very, very disturbing.
+The result is often very, very bloody.

 - The most powerful member of The Seven is Superman Substitute The Homelander, who was raised from birth by Vought to be their greatest star and the company's biggest showpiece, but they also realized the potential danger of someone with his powers going rogue, so they created a clone of him with augmented powers that could take him down in an emergency: Black Noir.
 The trope then gets deconstructed, as it's Noir who goes rogue.
 Turns out that being created for a single purpose and then being unable to fulfill it for decades does bad things to a person's mind, so Noir eventually instigated/provoked Homelander into a mental breakdown and a series of actions with world changing consequences.